CPTC-Team-3/Pokedex/README.md

 ## Game Description:
-You play as a new Pokémon Trainer, you are given a Pokedex to:
-Discover and Collect new Pokémon, View the Stats, Pokémon types, and more.
+You play as a new Pokémon Trainer, you are given a Pokedex to: discover and collect new Pokémon, view Pokemon Stats, Pokémon Types, and retrieve data from previously collected Pokemon.

 # Tech Stack:
 - Language: C#
 - Framework .Net 9.0 (Windows Forms)
 - Database: SQL Server ('PokedexDB')
-- UI Style : Placeholder ****

 # How to run the program:
 1. Download zip file in the repository or clone the repository.